-The film tells the story of Joyce Fernandez, a 50-year-old woman caring for her mother Celine, who has had Alzheimer’s Disease for 7 years.
-Even as Joyce Fernandez devotes her life to care for her mother, Celine, who suffers from Alzheimerʼs Disease, she fights her fears with faith when her motherʼs health worsens rapidly.
-Meanwhile, Dr Irene Giam, who describes herself as an atheist who does not fear death, struggles to restrain her emotions in a relentless march with vascular dementia.
+The film tells the story of Joyce Fernandez, a 50-year-old woman caring for her mother, Celine, who has had Alzheimer’s disease for 7 years.
+Even as Joyce Fernandez devotes her life to care for her mother, she fights her fears with faith when her motherʼs health worsens rapidly.
+Meanwhile, Dr. Irene Giam, who describes herself as an atheist who does not fear death, struggles to restrain her emotions in a relentless march with vascular dementia.
 Intimate and unflinchingly honest, Before We Forget is a film of two women with dementia who live in an Asian society where terminal illnesses and dying remain taboo.

 Jeremy Boo, 22, and Lee Xian Jie, 21, are humanitarian reporters and documentary filmmakers.
 They are Ngee Ann Polytechnicʼs Mass Communication graduates and were editors for the student newspaper and online lifestyle magazine.
 They have photographed and written stories about the Burmese community in Singapore, arsenic-contaminated waters in Cambodia, slums in Manila, among others.
 Their work have been published by The Straits Times Saturday Special Report and Readerʼs Digest Asia.

 In 2010, The International Committee of the Red Cross (ICRC) selected Jeremy as a winner of the ICRC Young Reporter Competition, and flew him to Georgia to report on the decade-long conflict.

 Jeremy and Xian Jie run Hachisu, a communication and production house that makes issues more human with good writing and design.
 In this way, they create conversations people remember and love.